SamPutnam/Index/README.md

-This is an index of past and current projects, ordered by last code commit.
-Artwork, design, or documentation commits aren't reflected here.
+This is an index of past and current projects, ordered by last substantive commit.

-If a project is alive, follow the README and take 30 seconds to run it.
-If it doesn't run, I'll buy you a coke.

 <br>
 **alive**: in development